primiano/perfetto-docs/docs/analysis/trace-processor.md

 * Execution of SQL queries on a custom, in-memory, columnar database backed by the SQLite query engine.
-* Metrics subsystem which allows computation of summarised view of the trace (e.g. CPU or memory usage of a process, time taken for app startup etc.).
+* Metrics subsystem which allows computation of summarized view of the trace (e.g. CPU or memory usage of a process, time taken for app startup etc.).
-* Annotationing events in the trace with user-friendly descriptions providing context and explanation of events to newer users.
+* Annotating events in the trace with user-friendly descriptions providing context and explanation of events to newer users.
 * Creation of new events derived from the contents of the trace.